Bra Fit Guide -- How Should a Bra Fit?

 6. Underwire Digs into Ribs or Armpits

 What it means: Either the cup is too small (pushing the wire into breast tissue) or the wire width doesn't match your root width.
-Some women have wider-set breasts that need a wider wire, and vice versa.
+This bra fit guide recommends checking cup size first before blaming the wire -- wider-set breasts need a wider wire, and vice versa.

 The fix: First try a larger cup.
 If the wire sits on breast tissue rather than on the ribcage, you need more cup room.
-If the cup size is right but the wire shape is wrong, try a different brand — wire width varies significantly between manufacturers.
+If the cup size is right but the wire shape is wrong, try a different brand -- wire width varies significantly between manufacturers -- the r/ABraThatFits beginner guide covers wire width in detail.
+Our brand sizing guide shows how 30+ labels compare.

 7. Band Feels Too Tight (but is the Right Size)

-What it means: New bras should be worn on the loosest hook — they stretch over time, and you tighten as the elastic relaxes.
-If it's tight on the loosest hook, you may need to go up one band and down one cup (sister size up).
+What it means: New bras should be worn on the loosest hook -- they stretch over time, and you tighten as the elastic relaxes.
+Per this bra fit guide, if it's tight on the loosest hook, go up one band and down one cup (sister size up).

 The fix: Try the next band size up with one cup letter down.
-Also check that the cups aren't too small — a too-small cup makes the band feel tighter than it actually is.
+As this bra fit guide emphasizes throughout, also check that the cups aren't too small -- a too-small cup makes the band feel tighter than it actually is.

 Bookmark this bra fit guide for future reference.
 Think you might be in the wrong size?